 Decision

-This issue was compounded by the global employees handbook, which described the employment relationship as “at-will” and instructed employees to consult the company’s legal department for clarification before starting work.
-The Court found this expectation impractical, emphasizing that employers—not prospective employees—must provide clarity up front.
+This issue was compounded by the handbook, which repeatedly described the employment relationship as “at will” and instructed employees to consult the company’s legal department for clarification before starting work.
+The ONSC found this expectation impractical, emphasizing that employers—not prospective employees—must provide clarity up front.

 Notice Period Reduced for Late Disclosure of NOA

-The Court determined that the employee was entitled to 11 months of notice based on age, tenure, and position.
+The ONSC determined that the employee was entitled to 11 months of notice based on age, tenure, and position.
 However, the award was reduced to 8 months because the employee failed to provide his NOA until just before the hearing.
-The Court drew an adverse inference that he may have earned income during the notice period and reduced the damages accordingly.
+The ONSC drew an adverse inference that he may have earned income during the notice period and reduced the damages accordingly.

 Key Takeaways for Employers

-Although the employee in Boyle did not raise the argument, it is worth noting that Ontario courts have recently found that termination clauses containing “at any time” language are likely unenforceable.
-In Dufault v The Corporation of the Township of Ignace, the Court held that such language could be interpreted as permitting termination during protected leaves (e.g., pregnancy or parental leave)—a clear violation of the ESA.
-This principle was reaffirmed in Baker v Van Dolder’s Home Team Inc, a more recent decision from this year.
-These cases underscore the importance of ensuring that employment agreements appropriately consider Ontario’s ever-evolving jurisprudence on termination clause enforceability.
+Additionally, although the employee in Boyle seemingly did not raise this argument, it is worth noting that Ontario courts have recently found that termination clauses containing “at any time” language are likely unenforceable.
+In two decisions released within the last year (see our blogs here and here), the ONSC held that such language could be interpreted as permitting termination during protected leaves (e.g., pregnancy or parental leave)—a clear violation of the ESA.
+These cases underscore the importance of ensuring that both employment agreements and supporting documents appropriately consider Ontario’s ever-evolving jurisprudence on termination clause enforceability.

 This blog is provided as an information service and summary of workplace legal issues.